Postgraduate Diploma in Nursing

 Wintec is one of four New Zealand education providers offering new prescribing practicums for nurses who want to become registered nurse prescribers in Primary Health and Specialty teams.
 The programme is in response to the recently introduced regulation that allows suitably qualified nurses working in collaborative teams to prescribe from a restricted list of medications for people with common and long-term conditions.
 The Wintec Postgraduate Diploma of Nursing – Registered Nurse Pathway is specifically for nurses who have at least three years’ experience and are looking to become a registered nurse prescriber.
 The programme, which will take two years (part-time) to complete, requires the study of pathophysiology, pharmacology, assessment, clinical reasoning and long-term and related conditions, prior to undertaking a supervised prescribing practicum of 150 hours.

-Start Dates: Please refer to the module that you wish to enrol in, in the 2017 Postgraduate Health and Social Practice Brochure for individual start dates.
+Start Dates: Please refer to the module that you wish to enrol in, in the programme guide for individual start dates.

 Health and Social Practice